Oman: Iron Age to pre-Islamic period

-Arab settlement
+Azd tribal migration

-Over centuries tribes from western Arabia settled in Oman, making a living by fishing, farming, herding or stock breeding, and many present day Omani families trace their ancestral roots to other parts of Arabia.
+Over centuries, tribes from western Arabia settled in Oman; they made a living by fishing, farming, herding or stock breeding.
+Further, many present-day Omani families trace their ancestral roots to other parts of Arabia.
 Arab migration to Oman started from northern-western and south-western Arabia and those who chose to settle had to compete with the indigenous population for the best arable land.
 When Arab tribes started to migrate to Oman, there were two distinct groups.
-One group, a segment of the Azd tribe migrated from Yemen in A.D.
-120/200 following the collapse of Marib Dam, while the other group migrated a few centuries before the birth of Islam from Nejd (present-day Saudi Arabia), named Nizari.
-Other historians believe that the Yaarubah from Qahtan which belong to an older branch, were the first settlers of Oman from Yemen, and then came the Azd.
+One group, a segment of the Azd tribe migrated from Yemen in 120/200 CE following the collapse of Marib Dam, while the other group migrated a few centuries before the birth of Islam from Nejd (present-day Saudi Arabia), named Nizari.
+Other historians believe that the Yaarubah from Qahtan, which belong to an older branch, were the first settlers of Oman from Yemen, and then came the Azd.

 The Azd settlers in Oman are descendants of Nasr bin Azd and were later known as "the Al-Azd of Oman".
 Seventy years after the first Azd migration, another branch of Alazdi under Malik bin Fahm, the founder of Kingdom of Tanukhites on the west of Euphrates, is believed to have settled in Oman.
 According to Al-Kalbi, Malik bin Fahm was the first settler of Alazd.
 He is said to have first settled in Qalhat.
 By this account, Malik, with an armed force of more than 6000 men and horses, fought against the Marzban, who served an ambiguously named Persian king in the battle of Salut in Oman and eventually defeated the Persian forces.
-This account is, however, semi-legendary and seems to condense multiple centuries of migration and conflict into a story of two campaigns that exaggerate the success of the Arabs.
-The account may also represent an amalgamation of various traditions from not only the Arab tribes but also the region's original inhabitants.
-Furthermore, no date can be determined for the events of this story.
+This account is, however, semi-legendary and seems to condense multiple centuries of migration and conflict as well as an amalgamation of various traditions from not only the Arab tribes but also the region's original inhabitants.

-In the 7th century CE, Omanis came in contact with and accepted Islam.
+During the 7th century CE, Omanis came in contact with and accepted Islam.
 The conversion of Omanis to Islam is ascribed to Amr ibn al-As, who was sent by the prophet Muhammad during the Expedition of Zaid ibn Haritha (Hisma).
-Amer was dispatched to meet with Jaifer and Abd, the sons of Julanda who ruled Oman.
+Amr was dispatched to meet with Jaifer and Abd, the sons of Julanda who ruled Oman.
 They appear to have readily embraced Islam.